m4dh4t/RPG/CONCEPTION.md

 points.
 No difference is seen in-game, but we can manipulate integers instead of floats in our code as a half-heart is 1 health point instead of 1/2.

-We also did not create an ARPGCollectableAreaEntity class as the guideline would suggest in " Dans votre jeu ARPG, un objet ramassable aura une déclinaison spécifique : il sera automatiquement ramassé lorsqu’on lui marche dessus." because we did not find it useful to create a class only for this reason.
+We also did not create an ARPGCollectableAreaEntity class as the guideline would suggest :

+    "Dans votre jeu ARPG, un objet ramassable aura une déclinaison spécifique: il sera automatiquement ramassé lorsqu’on lui marche dessus."

+because we did not find necessary to create a class only for this reason.